California Elder Abuse Laws – Criminal and Civil

 - The local law enforcement and the District Attorney’s Office

-What Happens when you Report Elder Abuse to Adult Protective Services in California?
+What Happens When You Report Elder Abuse to Adult Protective Services in California

 Every county in California has an Adult Protective Services (APS) agency that helps protect vulnerable adults from abuse or neglect.
 After receiving reports, they will launch their elder abuse investigation process and arrange for various protective services as needed.